Boston Red Sox owner in talks to buy Pittsburgh Penguins hockey team - source - NewsBreak

 Mario Lemieux and Ron Burkle, who co-own the professional ice hockey team, had organized a group of investors that brought the Penguins out of bankruptcy in 1999.

-The Wall Street Journal had first reportedthe talks, citing people familiar with the matter, and said a deal could be finalized later this week.
+The Wall Street Journal had first reported talks, citing people familiar with the matter, and said a deal could be finalized later this week.

 Fenway Sports Group was founded by John Henry, who has been its principal owner since its creation in 2001.
 The group also owns Liverpool Football Club and 50% of NASCAR’s Roush Fenway Racing.